mryap/fierce-robin/src/pages/posts/measure-and-report-your-real-users-core-web-vitals.md

 ![](/images/e0ekjttxoaimzin.png)

-Inf you want to send the Core Web Vitals metircs to Google Analytics using Google Tag Manager, please [contact me](https://www.testandoptimize.com/contact)
+If you want to send the Core Web Vitals metrics to Google Analytics using Google Tag Manager, please [contact me](https://www.testandoptimize.com/contact)

 <!--EndFragment-->